15. Sweet Home Alabama (2002)

 Nine years after Pretty Woman, Julia Roberts, Richard Gere, and director Garry Marshall reteamed for Runaway Bride.
 With a domestic gross of $152.2 million, the trio’s second collaboration ranks just a few spots below their first on the list of top moneymaking rom-coms of all time.

 The big-screen sequel to HBO’s groundbreaking sitcom attracted hordes of Carrie & co.’s stiletto-wearing fans, taking in $152.6 million at the box office.
 2010’s Sex and the City 2 collected less than two-thirds of its predecessor’s earnings, with a $95.3 million domestic gross.
-Rumors still abound of a potential Sex and the City 3, but let’s not get Carried away.
+Fans held out hope for a long time that the cosmo-sipping quartet would make it a trilogy, but don’t get Carried away: Sarah Jessica Parker herself has shut down that dream due to discord among the leading ladies.

 The Proposal was propelled to box-office success on the great appeal of and chemistry between its leads, Ryan Reynolds and Sandra Bullock.
 Following the successes of her first two films, Step Up and 27 Dresses, director Anne Fletcher achieved her greatest box office victory to date, with receipts totaling $163.9 million.